Jacky3003/ontario-traffic-analysis/README.md

 ## About this Project

 This project aims to give a visualization of traffic density with respect to time and the position of car density on a 1-D road.
+There are two choices of analysis that is covered here.
+First, density can be mapped as a set of ordered discrete points from a trigonometric function.
+Secondly, an attempt is made to model traffic density of Ontario based on [data supplied by Statistics Canada](https://www150.statcan.gc.ca/n1/pub/71-607-x/71-607-x2022018-eng.htm).

 ## Compile the Code